Completion theorem for equivariant $K$-theory: -theory of filtrable Borel spaces

-of the $G$-theory of smooth schemes where all the vertical arrows are isomorphisms by the homotopy invariance.
+where all the vertical arrows are isomorphisms by the homotopy invariance.

-Next, we observe that $T$ acts trivially on each $Z_m$ and hence there is an isomorphism $Z_m^i \cong Z_m \times ({U_i}/T) \cong Z_m \times \left(\P^{i-1}\right)^r$.
+Next, we observe that $T$ acts trivially on each $Z_m$ and hence there is an isomorphism $Z_m^i \simeq Z_m \times ({U_i}/T) \simeq Z_m \times \left(\P^{i-1}\right)^r$.
 Hence the projective bundle formula for the $G$-theory of smooth schemes implies that the map $G_*\left(Z^{i+1}_m\right) \xrightarrow{f^*_{Z_m,i}} G_*\left(Z^{i}_m\right)$ is surjective.
 We conclude from ~\eqref{eqn:MLTorus0} that each $f^*_{W_m,i}$ is surjective.
 Taking $m =0$, we see in particular that the map $G_*(X^{i+1}_0) \to G_*(X^i_0)$ is surjective for all $i \ge 1$.

-Assume now that $m \ge 1$ and that the surjectivity assertion holds for all $j \le m-1$.
-We consider the diagram
+Assume now that $m \ge 1$ and that the surjectivity assertion holds for all $j < m$.
+We look at the commutative diagram~\eqref{eqn:filt-comm4}.
+We have shown above that the right vertical arrow in that diagram is surjective.

-which commutes by the functorial properties of proper push-forward and pull-back maps in $G$-theory and where the two rows are exact by ~\eqref{eqn:ft*}.
-We have shown above that the right vertical arrow is surjective.
 The left vertical arrow is surjective by induction.
-We conclude that the middle vertical arrow is also surjective.
+We conclude that the middle vertical arrow in diagram~\eqref{eqn:filt-comm4} is also surjective.
 This completes the proof of the Mittag-Leffler condition.
-The second assertion of the proposition follows from the Mittag-Leffler condition and the Milnor exact sequence ~\eqref{eqn:MES}. \end{proof}
+The isomorphism of $\tau^T_X$ follows from the Mittag-Leffler condition and the Milnor exact sequence ~\eqref{eqn:MES}. \end{proof}